n0nuser/n0nuser.github.io/content/posts/linux_backup/index.md

 tar -xfv myBackup.tar myfile
 ```

-When absolute directories are compressed (e.g: `/ home`), the directory slash is removed as a security measure.
+When absolute directories are compressed (e.g: `/home`), the directory slash is removed as a security measure.
 When it's decompressed, it is done in a separate directory and is the user who has to overwrite the data.

 This is done to prevent someone from modifying the "passwd" file, for example, and it being overwritten on our system.